 Dear Jus' need advice from a 3rd party...,

-You say you have a "don't care" attitude, but you are smart to ask about the risks — legal, moral, and medical.
-Additionally, while you may not care what society thinks, do you care what other members of your family think?
-You may want to consider discussion how your relationships affects them.
+You mentioned that you and your cousin have a “don’t care” attitude towards others’ opinions about your romance, but it‘s great that you still made the effort to explore other perspectives and be better informed about your relationship.
 All that said, it sounds as though you and your partner have found something special in each other.
-No one knows where your dating relationship will lead — but it's good to be aware as you explore your closeness and make choices.
+No one knows where your dating relationship will lead—but it's good to be aware as you explore your closeness and make choices.

 Originally published Oct 27, 1995

 Can’t find information on the site about your health concern or issue?